Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 That’s the real opportunity cost of building.

-• Can the CFO explain the ROI to the board?
-(If no, buy.)
+• Can the CFO explain ROI to the board?
+(No → buy.)

-If you can’t answer these clearly, you’re building a liability — not an asset.
+If you can’t answer clearly → you’re building a liability, not an asset.

 The Bottom Line

-It doesn’t just cost you money to run — it prevents your best people from working on business growth.
+It doesn’t just cost you money to run — it prevents your best people from driving growth.

 Start calculating the business cost.